 In the year 2000, William Peter Blatty and William Friedkin combined to cinematically rerelease a reedited version of The Exorcist.
 This version restored eleven of the fifteen minutes that were trimmed to bring the original release in at two hours running time.
 These restored scenes include the cod-Casablanca (1942) scene where Kinderman and Father Dyer walk away from the McNeil residence (which helps set up the second sequel); several scenes that give more time over to the initial attempts to medically diagnose Regan; and the famous spider walk sequence where Regan walks down the stairs on her hands and legs bent over backwards.
 The re-release also adds the dubious effect of several subliminal shots of demonic faces being seen or reflected against walls – the film never needs such an effect, the directorial shocks should be enough to carry it on its own.
 Better is the new THX sound system remix – here the creepiness moves all around the theatre and one is made to jump at the unexpectedly loud slams and bangs.

 The Exorcist was followed by three sequels:– Exorcist II: The Heretic (1977) from John Boorman, which is commonly regarded as the worst sequel of all-time, although is not entirely uninteresting; The Exorcist III (1990), directed by William Peter Blatty, which abandons the gross-out theatrics and is in many ways a better, more subtler film than The Exorcist; and the prequel Exorcist: The Beginning (2004), which exists as two different movies, one directed by Renny Harlin that was given a theatrical release and widely pilloried and Dominion: Prequel to The Exorcist (2005), a more cerebral version directed by Paul Schrader that was dumped because the studio decided it was not scary enough.
 The Exorcist (2016-8) is a tv series loosely based on the original, featuring Geena Davis as a now adult Regan whose own daughter becomes possessed.
 The otherwise dreadful Possessed (2000) is a film based on the supposed true-life exorcism that inspired William Peter Blatty.
+Leap of Faith: William Friedkin on The Exorcist (2019) is a documentary where William Friedkin discusses the making of the film.
 Also of considerable interest is the documentary The Devil and Father Amorth (2017) where William Friedkin films a real-life exorcist in action and then sets out to examine this in terms of both religious and psychological phenomena..
 Repossessed (1990) was a parody that featured Linda Blair spoofing her role.
 It was also parodied in Scary Movie 2 (2001) and A Haunted House (2013).
 Kevin Williamson’s Teaching Mrs. Tingle (1999) also contains an amusing scene parodying The Exorcist, while the film was also sharply deconstructed in an episode of Williamson’s tv series Glory Days (2001-2).

 Since The Exorcist, William Friedkin’s career seems to have been suffering a Devil’s Curse of its own, vying between critical and financial failure, with none of his films having been outright successes.
 Friedkin has made some fine, underrated films – Sorcerer (1977), To Live and Die in L.A.
 (1986) and Killer Joe (2011) – and several outright flops – Deal of the Century (1983) and Jade (1995).
 A number of William Friedkin’s films have touched on genre themes – Cruising (1980), a psycho-thriller set in the gay subculture; Deal of the Century (1983), a futuristic black comedy about arms smuggling; Rampage (1987), a courtroom serial killer thriller that debated the Insanity Plea; The Guardian (1990) about a baby-snatching Druidic babysitter; The Hunted (2003) about a man hunting humans for sport; and the claustrophobic Bug (2006).
 The most interesting of William Friedkin’s projects was an adaptation of the hoax The Diary of Jack the Ripper that was announced in 1993 but has so far failed to emerge.